Book banning in the United States (2021–present)

+Free speech advocates, academics, journalists, and other critics have characterized the escalation in book banning campaigns as part of a larger effort at local and state levels to impose an ideologically skewed vision of the United States, its history, and its culture.
+In response to challenges, book banning laws such as Arkansas Act 372 have been struck down in court as unconstitutional.

 Background and scope

 In fall 2021, the American Library Association (ALA) received 330 reports of book challenges, a rate which it called "unprecedented", but also an undercount because the ALA estimates 82–97% of challenges are not reported.
 Only 1% of the challenges were initiated by students, and most were by parents or library patrons.
 The New York Times reported in January 2022 that "parents, activists, school board officials and lawmakers around the country are challenging books at a pace not seen in decades".
 In April 2022, nonprofit organization PEN America found that 1,586 book bans targeting 1,145 unique books had occurred in the past nine months.
 Also in April, the ALA published its annual report on book censorship, finding that there were 729 attempts to remove school, university and library materials in 2021, resulting in 1,597 book challenges or removals.
 This is the highest number of removals and challenges of books that the ALA has recorded in a single year since the organization began tracking book censorship more than 20 years ago.
 In the first eight months of 2022, the ALA received 681 reports of book challenges targeting 1,651 unique books.
 Most of the books have to do with race, sex, sexual orientation, and gender.

 Parents, teachers, students, and other stakeholders commonly express concerns over the works students read in schools.
 Typically, the process of challenging a book's inclusion in curricula or in libraries involves the parties reading the book, debating its appropriateness, and making a decision at the level of a teacher, class, school, or district.
 The spate of challenges and bans in 2021–22 differ from the norm in number as well as the tactics and politics involved.
 Conservative organizations, activists, and politicians have driven many of the challenges, and they have operated through higher-level political processes than usual, proposing legislation and petitioning lawmakers rather than just teachers or local school boards.